HelenusDB/document/README.md

 Papyrus simplifies the management of resource-oriented Plain Old Java Objects (PoJos) with multiple, denormalized views, and indexes.
 This is achieved through a straightforward Repository pattern, making it an ideal choice for developers building RESTful APIs to simplify their data storage in Cassandra while increasing functionality.

+> [!NOTE]
+> Storing _often-changing_ resources as a blob in Cassandra is highly discouraged as it causes correspondingly-large tombstone and performance issues!
+Papyrus is useful for RESTful APIs where the resources are largely configuration resources that don't change very often.
+The other tools in the [HelenusDB collection](https://github.com/HelenusDB) help in other cases.
 ## Features
 * **Primary Table**: A `PrimaryTable`  is typically identified by a single-unique identifier (like a UUID) is easily defined using the PrimaryTable DSL.